Strausyatina/MAE/Pipeline_2_iteration.md

 1. Obtaining RNA-fasta:

   * [Enseble](http://www.ensembl.org/biomart/)
-  * The longest series of exons for trenscript.
+  * The longest series of exons for trenscript

+  (yes, it works the same way as my script, up to replacing CDS with exon)

 2. Simulate RNA reads:
 It is seems that it takes in account expression data: [Polyester](https://github.com/leekgroup/polyester_code/blob/master/polyester_manuscript.Rmd)